dickklouwer/Codam_42_Network/README.md

 # Codam 42 Projects 🚀

-Welcome to my Codam 42 projects repository! 👋 Here, you'll find a collection of coding challenges, exercises, and projects I've completed during my time at Codam.
+Welcome to my Codam 42 projects repository! 👋 Here, you'll find a collection of my coding projects I've completed during my time at Codam.
 These projects have helped me sharpen my coding skills and grow as a developer. 🌟

 ## What is Codam 42? 🎓